ypcrts/fqdn/README.rst

 ===================================
 |Build Status| |Coverage Status| |Latest PyPI Version| |Downloads| |Monthly Downloads|

-Validates a fully-qualified domain name (FQDN), in full compliance with `RFC 1035 <https://tools.ietf.org/html/rfc1035>`, and the "preferred form" specified in `RFC 3696 section 2 <https://tools.ietf.org/html/rfc3696#section-2>`_.
+Validates a fully-qualified domain name (FQDN), in full compliance with the `RFC 1035 s.
+2.3.1 <https://tools.ietf.org/html/rfc1035>` "preferred name syntax".
+That form is comprised of alphanumeric ASCII characters as well as hyphens, except at the beginning of labels, which are separated by dots in human-readable representations.

+The preferred name syntax is same as described in other RFCs including:
+- `RFC 1123 s.
+2.1 <https://tools.ietf.org/html/rfc1123#section-2>` (authoritative for Internet host names)
+- `RFC 3696 s.
+2 <https://tools.ietf.org/html/rfc3696#section-2>` (commentary about domain name validation history)

+By contrast, `RFC2181 s.
+11 <http://tools.ietf.org/html/rfc2181#section-11>`
+comments that RFC 1035 does not restrict domain names to the preferred name syntax set out in `RFC 1035 <http://tools.ietf.org/html/rfc1035>`.

+Web browsers like Firefox and Chrome adhere to the preferred name syntax with a minor deviation, adding underscores (`_`).
+See `#14 <https://github.com/ypcrts/fqdn/issues/14>`.

 Can also convert between absolute and relative FQDNs.